fxpgunz/gunz-1.0/README.md

-# Open GunZ Source
+# Damn Vulnerable Gunz Server Based on Refined .
 This is the Open GunZ (GunZ The Duel game) source repo.
-It was forked from the Refined GunZ source (https://github.com/Asunaya/RefinedGunz) and updated by the International GunZ (http://igunz.net) private server developers.
+It was forked from the Refined GunZ source (https://github.com/Asunaya/RefinedGunz) & updates from Igunz.
 # Building the source for the first time

 ## Windows:
 Requisites:

 * GCC x64 Windows: Important Edit:  Previous link added on the git was hijacked after the domain expired.
 MinGW official website is now down (as of 24th March 2021).
-Hence, instead of their official website, download from  https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download or https://osdn.net/projects/mingw/ are both valid.
+Hence, instead of their official website, download from https://github.com/jmeubank/tdm-gcc-src/releases/tag/v10.3.0-tdm64-1 for tdm version or  https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download or https://osdn.net/projects/mingw/
 Look for mingw-get-setup.exe for downloading.
 Download it and launch the installer.
 Accept the terms and move on.
 You'll now see that the installer is connecting to the Internet and downloading a lot of tiny and small files.
 Wait till it ends.
 Right when it ends (which won't take long), you'll be presented a window with title MinGW Installation Manager.
 You should be in the 'Basic Setup' tab by default when it launches.
 If not, click on Basic Setup.